HughePaul/joi-model/README.md

 var MyModel = joiModel(schema);
 ```

-Then then create a document based on the model:
+Create a document based on the model:

 ```javascript
 var document = new MyModel();
 ```

-Then manipulate the document:
+Manipulate the document:

 ```javascript